Messaging service overview

 Pega Platform supports two messaging service models to integrate with other applications and their components through messaging: the point-to-point model and the publisher/subscriber model.
 When you integrate Pega Platform as a receiver client, the type of model that you created outside of Pega Platform determines how Pega Platform ingests the messages.

-For more information about choosing a point-to-point or a publisher/subscriber model, see Configuring Pega Platform as a JMS publisher.
+For more information about choosing a point-to-point or a publisher/subscriber model, see Configuring Pega Platform as a Java Messaging Service publisher.

 - Point-to-point model support

 The point-to-point (P2P) model is a one-to-one model in which one publisher client sends a message to one receiver client.
 The publisher client sends messages to the message broker queue.
 The receiver client receives messages from the same queue, then sends a read receipt back to the message broker queue.
 The queue delivers messages to the receiver in the order that is sent by the publisher client.

 Pega Platform can act as either a message publisher or receiver, depending on the associated forms that you use to configure your JMS model.
 For more information, see Configuring Pega Platform as a Java Messaging Service publisher and Configuring receiver.